Directives

 SAVE "<fname>", START, SIZE, HFE, "<fname.hfe>" [, SIDE]

+Description: Save assembled data to a file in various formats (AMSDOS, DSK, HFE).
 TAPE option is not coded.
-Other options are not intensively tested
+Other options are not intensively tested.

 Example: